 - Supplemental Social Security.
 Some individuals can apply for Supplemental Social Security benefits, which are monthly payments that can help pay for Medicare costs.

 - PACE.
 This is a program that can help you get coordinated care within your local community.

 - Extra Help.
 If you meet certain income and resource limitations, you may qualify for this Medicare program, called Extra Help, to pay for prescription drug costs, premiums, deductibles, and more.

-If you’re 65 or older or have certain disabilities, you’re eligible to apply for Medicare.
-Head on over to Social Security’s website for more information on how to apply for coverage.
+- If you’re age 65 or older or have certain disabilities, you’re eligible to apply for Medicare.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.